Bus from Chiang Mai to Siem Reap Cambodia

 Getting a Cambodian Visa on Arrival

-The area was crowded but it wasn’t long before we found Thai Immigration, the lines were short, and we made it through quicker than we expected.
+The area was crowded but it wasn’t long before we found Thai Immigration, the lines were short, staff were friendly and we made it through quicker than we expected.

 We crossed the road and followed the signs to Cambodian Visa on Arrival Office where we were given the Visa application form to complete, we paid $30 USD to the Immigration Officer and our Cambodian Visa was processed.

-There is no need to fall for the scam, the process is easy and there are signs in English.
+There is no need to fall for the bus company border crossing scam, the process is easy, immigration staff are friendly and there are signs in English.
 Just remember these 3 steps.

 Step 1.
 Go through Thai Immigration to exit Thailand